Pieces of Our Past

 From 1949 until 1953, the number of leagues doubled every year.

-The article, and other issues of the Post, and magazines like Harper’s Weekly, Collier’s: The National Weekly and Farm and Home are among the periodicals in the Peter J. McGovern Little League Museum’s collection.
+The article, and other issues of the Post, and magazines like Harper’s Weekly, Collier’s: The National Weekly and Farm and Home are among the periodicals in The World of Little League collection.